-Trained professionals will help you:

-- Research occupations in our resource center. - · Write résumés, cover letters and thank you notes. - Conduct a successful job search. - · Prepare for job interviews. - Learn about careers by talking with JCCC alumni from our Connections database. - 3.
-Employment services
+Job search preparation: Trained professionals assist students in researching occupations in our resource library and preparing for a successful job interview.
+We also provide help with writing résumés, cover letters and thank you notes.
+Learn about careers by talking with JCCC alumni from our Connections database.